kubeshop/botkube-docs/docs/configuration/index.md

   ```

   :::note
   You can split individual settings into multiple configuration files.
 The priority will be given to the last (right-most) file specified.
+Files with `_` name prefix are always read as the last ones.
 See the [merging strategy](#merging-strategy) section for more details.
   :::

 - the exported [environment variables](#environment-variables) that overrides the configuration specified in the files.